Top tips for winter gardens

 On an overcast day, the rich hues will lift your spirits and on a crisp, bright day when the sunlight intensifies the effect, it can be breathtaking.

-Dustings of snow or frosty dewdrops sparkling on filigree cobwebs transform the scene further.
-Topiary balls may be reminiscent of stout puddings sprinkled with snowy icing sugar, while skeletal branches take on sculptural forms against the sky.
-Contrasts and colours can be intensified in the low shafts of winter light, creating atmospheric vignettes that fill the senses.
+Dustings of snow or frosty dewdrops sparkling on filigree cobwebs can transform your winter garden even further.
+Topiary balls add texture and volume, and look lovely when dusted with snow.
+Contrasts and colours can be intensified in the low shafts of winter light, so think plants with colourful branches.

 How to create a winter flowerbed or border

 As we spend less time outdoors in winter, positioning your winter bed where it can be seen from inside is a way to really enjoy the picture you have created.
 Plant east to west to catch the best of the morning and late-afternoon sun, which will light up fiery stems and outline the shapes of deciduous trees.

 Winter exposes the bare bones of a garden, giving you an opportunity to take a critical look and see where the gaps are.